Pensacola Pontoon Boat Rentals

 If you’re visiting Pensacola or Pensacola Beach you’d be crazy not to spend a day on beautiful Pensacola Bay or Santa Rosa Sound and Float My Boat Rentals has the perfect option for you to do just that.
 Load your family and friends aboard one of our cool pontoon boats and cruise around to see what the area has to offer.
 Pensacola was recently ranked one of the top ten most beautiful beaches in the world by Trip Advisor and our emerald green water around Pensacola Pass is a site that everyone should get to see.
 The only problem is that unless you’re willing to walk a few miles through the sand the only way to can get to Pensacola Pass is by boat.
 Our insurance policy does not cover anyone taking our boats into the Gulf of Mexico, but we do allow our customers to take our boats to Pensacola Pass.
 This is the inlet that connects the Gulf of Mexico to Pensacola Bay.

 Anyone can rent our boats, even if you’ve never driven a boat before, all it takes is a little paperwork and a quick demonstration and you’ll be on your way to having a fun day on the water.
 Pontoon boats are incredibly easy to drive, so there is nothing to worry about.
-Our boat cruise along about thirty miles per hour, so plenty fast enough to get where you’re going, but not fast enough to get you into very much trouble.
-They all also come with a bottom machines and GPS chart plotter, so you can find your way home.
-A chart plotter is a practically a digital map, so you can see where you’re located and there will be a red star on the map to where you need to return to at the end of your adventure.
+Our boat cruise along plenty fast enough to get you where you’re going, but not fast enough to get you into very much trouble.

 Float my Boat Rentals Located at Flounders on Pensacola Beach!